citrix-openstack/blogentries/devstack_xva.md

 If you want to access the VM, use stack/citrix as login/password.

-All the scripts that used to generate the xva are available at our qa
+All the scripts that used to generate the xva are available from our qa
 repository:

     https://github.com/citrix-openstack/qa